manij89/manij89/README.md

-### Hi there 👋 I am Mandy, a full stack developer with Belgian roots
+### Hallo 👋  I am Mandy, a full stack developer with Belgian roots

-I am a full stack developer
+I am a full stack developer in a love affair with anything React/Javascript related.

 In a previous life I was an audiologist and in charge of general hearing center management.
 This let me combine complex hearing aid technology with a healthy dose of compassion for my patients and excellent organisational skills.

 Outside of programming, I am a pop/jazz singer, love climbing mountains and shredding down them on a snowboard 🏔 🏂